How Do UFC Weight Classes Work? | Easily Explained

-In this page, we will explain what every weight class is, how to distinguish them and the future of weight classes.
+In this guide, we will explain what weight classes are, how many there are, and the future of weight classes.

-Ther are a total of 12 weight classes in the UFC.
-8 in the men's divisions, and 4 in the women's division.
+There are a total of 12 weight classes in the UFC, with the men's divisions having 8, and the women's division having 4.

 Levels the Playing Field